 Order some of these letter bead jewellery kits and trick your kids into practising their spellings!
 The only problem with them is that they’re capital letters, which isn’t always the easiest for kids to differentiate between.
 But it’s definitely way more fun than look, cover, write!

 Get a white board or black board and play classrooms with them.
 Children love being the teacher, so give them the task of teaching you (the naughty child) their spellings.
 You’ll be surprised what they come up with!

 #7 Magnetic Letters Or Scrabble Letters

+Magnetic letters to use on the fridge are a great way to encourage children to spell.
+Think about the shape of the letter though, some of the plastic magnetic letters are a little fancy and might confuse some children!
 Scrabble letters can be more challenging to use because they’re all capitals.
 They might make a good challenge for more able spellers though.
 Moving letters around to create words is fun and less permanent than putting them down on paper, so children with lower self-esteem might like spelling out words this way.

 #8 How Many Times

 Create a spelling challenge.
 Grab a whiteboard and a pen each and see how many times you can write a word in 30 seconds.
 Explain the word only counts towards their total if it’s spelt correctly and you can read it.
 And make sure you let them win (sometimes!)

 Hide the letters to a word they’re learning and get them to find the right letters from around the room.
 You can hide some letters that aren’t in the word too if you really want to challenge them.